bodrick/awesome/TOPICS.md

 *   [kreteshq/kretes](https://github.com/kreteshq/kretes) - A Programming Environment for TypeScript & Deno
 *   [buraksenyurt/skynet](https://github.com/buraksenyurt/skynet) - Some kinds of programming tutorials on MacOS/Windows/Linux.
 There are 41 sample applications.
 *   [denoland/deno](https://github.com/denoland/deno) - A modern runtime for JavaScript and TypeScript.

-## esbuild

-*   [esm-dev/esm.sh](https://github.com/esm-dev/esm.sh) - A fast, global CDN for NPM packages with ESM format.
-*   [maxmilton/new-tab](https://github.com/maxmilton/new-tab) - ⚡ A high-performance browser new tab page that gets you where you need to go faster.

 ## esm